MAClavell/Toggle-Snap-to-Grid/README.md

 ![ToggleSnapToGrid](https://user-images.githubusercontent.com/25129246/125176345-ad184d00-e1a0-11eb-8be4-d04e5fe329c0.gif)

 ## Drag Ruler Support
 This module supports Drag Ruler and changes the ruler's measurement type based on if grid snapping is enabled.
-When Drag Ruler is installed a couple of options will appear in the settings menu:
+When Drag Ruler is installed an option will appear in the settings menu:
 * Choose how you want measurements and highlighting to look when dragging an unsnapped token.
 This option is client specific so all players can choose what best fits them.
-* Should the above option be used when holding shift while dragging an unsnapped token.
-Otherwise it will revert to the map's default grid measurement and highlighting.

-**Note: Offical DragRuler support needs some code changes on their end and is pending.
-Use my fork for the time being.**

 ![ToggleSnapToGrid-DragRuler](https://user-images.githubusercontent.com/25129246/125176486-bc4bca80-e1a1-11eb-808d-fd4fb35016c6.gif)

 ## Installation
+## Installation
 Works best with the [LibWrapper module](https://github.com/ruipin/fvtt-lib-wrapper) installed.

-Will be added to the Foundry modules installer when Drag Ruler support is fully in.

-Install by inputting this manifest link into the module installer: https://raw.githubusercontent.com/MAClavell/Toggle-Snap-to-Grid/main/module.json
+Install from the Foundry module installer or by inputting this manifest link in "Manifest URL" field: https://raw.githubusercontent.com/MAClavell/Toggle-Snap-to-Grid/main/module.json

+### Issues
+Report any issues on the "Issues" page on this github or message me in the [FoundryVTT Discord](https://discord.gg/foundryvtt) at Joms#1636.